pashford/zfswiki/wiki/Get-the-Source-Code.md

 ## Git Release Branch

 The Git *release* branch contains the currently released version of the software and all updates that have been approved for release since the last release.
 When a release is made, a *tag* is added to this branch, everything in it is retested and a tarball is created.
-This is one of the two preferred source code locations for use in production systems.
-If you can release updates as they happen, this is probably the method you should be using.
+If you need a fix that has been approved for release, this is the preferred source code location.
+This branch isn't quite as well tested as the release tarballs, so it is preferred that they be used whenever possible.
 If you would like to compile directly from the Git *release* branch, please use the following procedures:

 ```
 $ mkdir zfs-on-linux